-- 6. Module (or unit) descriptors and handbooks - 7.
-Resource documents: - an overview of the facilities available at the University relating to the programme - brief résumés (or equivalent) for the programme leader(s) and key academic staff involved in the programme - 8.
-Appropriate internal and/or external reviews and reports - 9.
-Details of procedures and processes adopted within the University, for consideration and approval of ethical issues and Home Office Licences (or equivalent), as relevant to the programme submitted for accreditation.
-Evidence of student exposure to and understanding of these processes - 10.
+- 7. Resource documents: - an overview of the facilities available at the HEI relating to the programme - brief CVs for the programme leader(s) and key academic staff involved in the programme - 8.
+Internal or external reviews and reports.
+The following should be included, if available: - periodic review self-evaluation statement and recommendations - external examiners' reports covering the previous two years - most recent QAA or QAA (Scotland) Review, if applicable, e.g. Institutional Audit or Review (England, Northern Ireland and Wales), Integrated Quality and Enhancement Review (England and Northern Ireland), or Enhancement-led Institutional Review (Scotland) - 9.
+Details of procedures and processes adopted within the HEI, for consideration and approval of ethical issues and Home Office Licences, as relevant to the programme submitted for accreditation.
+Evidence of student exposure to and understanding of these processes. - 10.
 Destination data for recent graduates of the programme - 11.
 Most recent summative assessments (e.g. examination papers, etc.); coursework assessments may be listed and/or described in student handbooks (item 5) or module descriptors (item 6), if so they need not be sent as a separate file